-5.2.11 Recruiting Rule
+5.3.7 Recruiting Rule

-- 5.2.11.1 Tampering and Recruiting.
+- 5.3.7.1 Tampering and Recruiting.
 LEA and school employees shall not engage in any activity that seeks to influence a student to transfer from one (1) LEA or school to another for the purpose of participating in athletics (5-A DCMR § 2702.12).
 School employees shall include non-DCPS employees who serve as contractors and are hired to work in athletics.
-This includes paid and non-paid positions. - 5.2.11.2 "Tampering" Defined.
-Any words or actions used in an attempt to influence high school student to transfer to a DCPS high school for the purposes of participating in athletics constitutes tampering and is not permissible.
-Tampering includes but is not limited to: talking to parents of students at other schools, posting on social media, asking a student to move and offering the student tuition, and providing or offering students scholarships or gifts that are not offered to other students in return for their playing for one of the school's athletics teams. - 5.2.11.3 Penalty for Recruiting.
+This includes paid and non-paid positions. - 5.3.7.2 "Tampering" Defined.
+Any words or actions used in an attempt to influence high school student to transfer to a DCPS high school for the purposes of participating in athletics

+- constitutes tampering and is not permissible.
+Tampering includes but is not limited to: talking to parents of students at other schools, posting on social media, asking a student to move and offering the student tuition, and providing or offering students scholarships or gifts that are not offered to other students in return for their playing for one of the school's athletics teams. - 5.3.7.3 Penalty for Recruiting.
 Any student who participates or attempts to participate on a school's athletic team after having been recruited to that school for purposes of participating in athletics shall be considered ineligible.
 Upon reason to believe the rule prohibiting recruiting has been violated, appropriate DCPS personnel will conduct a thorough investigation.
-Appropriate disciplinary action will be taken based upon the results of the investigation in accordance with Article 11 of this handbook, which addresses possible penalties to schools, school employees, and individual ineligible students. - 5.2.11.4 Remedy Available.
+Appropriate disciplinary action will be taken based upon the results of the investigation in accordance with Article 11 of this handbook, which addresses possible penalties to schools, school employees, and individual ineligible students. - 5.3.7.4 Remedy Available.
 If the school, school employee, or individual student wishes to challenge a determination that they violated the rule prohibiting recruiting, they can appeal through the grievance procedures set forth in Article 11 of this handbook.

-5.2.12 Limit of Eligibility
+5.3.8 Limit of Eligibility

-- 5.2.12.1 Semesters.
-A student is eligible to participate for a maximum of eight (8) semesters in grades nine (9) through twelve (12) (5-A DCMR § 2704.4 (a)). - 5.2.12.2 Computation of Semesters.
-Semesters will be counted beginning with the semester in which the student was enrolled for the first time any school in grade nine (9), and shall be counted continuously thereafter without regard to whether the student remains continuously enrolled in school (5-A DCMR § 2701.5(M)).
+- 5.3.8.1 Semesters.
+A student is eligible to participate for a maximum of eight (8) semesters in grades nine (9) through twelve (12) (5-A DCMR § 2704.4 (a)). - 5.3.8.2 Computation of Semesters.
+Semesters will be counted beginning with the semester in which the student was enrolled for the first time any school in grade nine (9), and shall be counted continuously thereafter without regard to whether the student remains continuously enrolled in school (5-A DCMR § 2701.5(M)). - 5.3.8.3 Graduation.

-- 5.2.12.3 Graduation.
 No student that has graduated from high school will be eligible to participate.
-However, an eligible student whose graduation exercises are held before the end of the school year may continue to participate until the end of that school year. - 5.2.12.4 Students Close to Graduation.
-A student who needs fewer than two (2) credits to graduate from twelfth (12th) grade and who transferred to a high school within the preceding twelve (12) months is prohibited from participation athletics for the duration of the student's enrollment at that school. - 5.2.12.5 Waivers.
-Pursuant to 5-A DCMR § 2709, a student may play during his or her 5th year of high school if he or she has been granted a hardship waiver.
-The student may request a waiver through the Eligibility Waiver Process.
-The waiver application is first reviewed by DCPS.
-If the waiver is approved by the DCPS Waiver Committee, it is forwarded to the DCSAC for final approval.
-Hardship waivers are granted if the student can prove, through the AT-17 form and supporting documentation that he or she was unable to participate in a given sport during a previous playing season due to no fault of the student.
+However, an eligible student whose graduation exercises are held before the end of the school year may continue to participate until the end of that school year. - 5.3.8.4 Students Close to Graduation.
+A student who needs fewer than two (2) credits to graduate from twelfth (12th) grade and who transferred to a high school within the preceding twelve (12) months is prohibited from participation athletics for the duration of the student's enrollment at that school. - 5.3.8.5 Waivers.
+Pursuant to 5-A DCMR § 2709, a student may play during his or her 5th year of high school if he or she has been granted a hardship waiver by the DCSAA.
+The student may request a waiver through the DCSAA Waiver Process.
+The waiver application is first reviewed by DCPS for accuracy, then it's forwarded to the DCSAA for processing.
+Hardship waivers are granted if the student can prove that he or she was unable to participate in a given sport during a season due to a hardship.

-5.2.13 Amateurism
+5.3.9 Amateurism